Astro-naut/Astro-naut/README.md

 - I hold numerous leadership roles such as President of the NSS, along with being the Class President, three years running, and a member of my college tech society.
 - In the meantime, I love penning down my thoughts and sharing them with you all.
 Here’s the link to my article: [How Lost Are You?](https://medium.com/@amriii/how-lost-are-you-68f8d3cf9d31) Give it a read and let me know your thoughts in the comments!

 - Phew!
-Now thats alot of information about me, I wanna hear some about you...
+Now thats alot of information about me - I wanna hear some about you...

 - 📫 Let's connect : Linkedin : [Amrita Shrivastava](https://www.linkedin.com/in/amrita-shrivastava-967a28202/)